Please take a look at our web page to find out all about what we are up to in Year 2.

 Behaviour & Rewards

-Please could we ask you to support us in school by ensuring that your children do not bring toys, games or money into class unless they have been requested or are for a particular thing like ‘show and tell’ when they should be given to the teacher for safe keeping.
-We are spending more and more time sorting out disagreements or dealing with upset children because things are going missing or getting lost.
+Please could I ask you to support us in school by ensuring that your children do not bring toys, games or money into class unless they have been requested or are for a particular thing like ‘show and tell’ when they should be given to the teacher for safe keeping.
+I am spending more and more time sorting out disagreements or dealing with upset children because things are going missing or getting lost, or children getting upset because they are being asked to put things away that are distracting them from their learning.

 To see the class timetable click here